juju/docs/src/en/developer-getting-started.md

 # Getting Started Developing Charms

 The developer guide is for anyone wanting to write bits of code that we call charms.
-This guide introduces some new concepts that once you learn can help you make some very powerful and reusable code components in the Juju ecosystem.
+This guide introduces some new concepts that, once learned, can help you make some very powerful and reusable code components in the Juju ecosystem.

 ## Install Juju